-To prevent this error, you may disable the “Marketplace” plugin in Admin > Plugins.
+To prevent this error, you may disable the “Marketplace” by adding

 You can still download free plugins, as well as purchase premium plugins, directly on the Marketplace.
-After you download or purchase plugin(s) on the Marketplace, you can install them manually in your Matomo (Piwik).
+After you download or purchase plugin(s) on the Marketplace, you can install them manually in your Matomo.

 When tracking visits on an intranet website, Matomo assigns all page views to a few visitors who have very high page views count.
 How to fix it?